Midnight Sun Mosque: Legacy

 Amier Suliman, one of the congregants, remarked to an Egyptian news outlet that "this [the mosque] is the first minaret to be erected in the Arctic ... some will say it's a new frontier for Islam."
 The construction and transport of the mosque inspired children's author Shazia Afzal and illustrator Aliya Ghare to co-create the book Journey of the Midnight Sun.
-The book will be published by Orca Book Publishers and released on March 15, 2022.
+The book was published by Orca Book Publishers and released on March 15, 2022.